“For Grandkids, getting mail is just as much fun whether it comes from across the country or across the street.”

 I love being a penpal to my granddaughter!
 Here are my top 10 reasons why I do it:

 - I loved to get mail (YES, snail mail!) as a kid, and I wanted my granddaughter to experience the same thing.
 (Besides, letter writing through snail mail is kind of a lost art.)

 9. It helps your grandchild improve their penmanship and writing skills without it seeming like homework.

-8. I get to share my perspective on life with my granddaughter and they can’t “click away” or “silence” me.
+8. I get to share my perspective on life with my granddaughter and she can’t “click away” or “silence” me.

 7. I get to cheer on my granddaughter when she has cool or hard things to deal with.

 6. Exchanging special birthday letters is something awesome that we both do.

 5. It’s a way to do something special with her, because I can’t do things with her on a regular basis.

 4. It shows her that I truly care about her.

 3. It creates a special bond between us.